mchozhang/SinsOnTwitter/deploy/README.md

 ![alt text](images/systemarchitecture.png)

-# Deployment Setup (running orchestration setup of our system)

-# Todo:

-- [x] Create a security group for networking between the instances (openning port 5984,5986,9100-9200 and 4369)
-- [x] Create three instances acting as three different nodes.
-- [x] Created and attached volumes (60 GB each) to each instance.
-- [x] Install DOCKER on each instance.
-- [x] Change sudo permisions on instance (Avoid running docker commands on sudo all the time).
-- [x] Run docker and run curl commands to setup couchdb cluster.
-- [x] Created Ansible Script to create CouchDB Instance.
-- [x] Creating a script that also runs twitter harvesters.
-- [X] Include Script to run web server
-- [X] Test overall script
-- [X] Did a draft on video
-- [x] Write Deployment Steps in Report
-- [x] Write Report on system architecture and design

 # Deployment Setup (running orchestration setup from scratch)
 1. Ensure that ansible is installed on your linux machine
 2. Adjust/Set the following parameters in the variables folder (do not change anything else):